discordjs/guide/guide/sequelize/currency.md

 There will be multiple files: a DB init script, your models, and your bot script.
 In the previous tutorial, we placed all of these in the same file.
 Having everything in one file is usually not how the real world does it, so we'll correct that.

-This time we'll have 6 files.
+This time we'll have six files.

 * `app.js` is where we'll keep the main bot code.
 * `dbInit.js` is the initialization file for the database.
 We run this once and forget about it.